dsrw/enu/README.md

 # Shorthand Commands

-Many Enu command also have a 1 or 2 letter alias.
-This is harder to read, but can reduce friction for folks new to typing.
+Many Enu command also have a 1 letter alias.
+These are harder to read, but can reduce friction for folks new to typing.

 The aliases are: